 An activist based in Raqqa from a group called Al-Sharqiya 24 has been keeping a diary of what life is like under Islamic State group rule.

-There are IS departments that carry the organisation's grip into every corner of life, including finance, agriculture, education, transport, health, welfare and utilities.
+IS departments carried the organisation's grip into every corner of life, including finance, agriculture, education, transport, health, welfare and utilities.

 School curricula were overhauled in line with IS precepts, with history rewritten, all images being removed from schoolbooks and English taken off the menu.

-"One thing you can say is this," said the Mosul resident.
-"There is absolutely no corruption, no wasta (knowing the right people and pulling strings).
+"One thing you can say is this," said the Mosul resident after IS took over.
+"There is absolutely no corruption, no wasta [knowing the right people and pulling strings].
 They are totally convinced they are on the right track."

-One recent story tells a lot about IS and its ways.
+One story tells a lot about IS and its ways.

-As Iraqi security forces were pressing forward in areas around Ramadi earlier this year, civilians were fleeing the battle - and IS fighters, losing the day, were trying to sneak out too.
+As Iraqi security forces were pressing forward in areas around Ramadi in early 2016, civilians were fleeing the battle - and IS fighters, losing the day, were trying to sneak out too.

 Two women, running from the combat zone, approached a police checkpoint.